geropl/github-mcp-go/memory-bank/activeContext.md

    - Sanitizing sensitive information in cassettes
    - Taking an iterative approach: make one test case work, then move to the next
    - Starting with the "happy path" test cases before error cases
-   - Documenting the testing process in detail for future reference
+   - Documenting the testing process in detail in TESTING.md
+   - Providing clear instructions for running tests in different modes (normal, recording, golden)

 4. **Tool Implementation Priority**
    - Repository operations (completed)